 The dirty little secret in the industry is that most coaches do their life coach training and get their life coach certification and never actually get a coaching business off the ground!

 There is literally nothing more unattractive to potential clients than a hungry life coach!
 Plus, by being responsible and realistic in your business, you are setting the right example for your clients.
 Remember that you are the one who has to walk the talk and show your clients what success really looks like.

-Get the professional advice you need but stick to the basics
+Get professional advice on the basics first

-One mistake I made when I started out was spending about $600 on intellectual property advice in my first financial quarter.
-The investment was a total waste of money because once I had completed 200 hours of coaching, my business ideas were quite different, so, the legal advice I needed was different.
+One mistake I made when I started out was spending about $600 on intellectual property advice in my very first financial quarter of being in business.
+The investment was a total waste of money because I got advice on a premature idea.
+Road-test your ideas first!

 Build your brand on a shoestring